-How should you use it?
+How should you use the report?

-We recommend that you take time to read the 'Seven areas' section to understand how we have made our assessment, which has been conducted using data as at 31 December 2022.
+We recommend that you take time to read the 'Seven areas' section to understand how we have made our assessment, which has been conducted using data as at 31 December 2023.

-Our conclusions on each fund are set out separately in each individual fund's report.
+Our conclusions for each fund are set out separately in each individual fund's report.